By Kyle Means (@Wrk_Wrt)

 Short of such metaphysical exploits I indeed had the music of this album, the most significant one to come from this day in my opinion, and really not just mine — it received 5 Mics off top, it sold just about as much as Jay and it essentially made Dre and Big into the Beatles of rap, conductors of a magical mystery machine that was only just scratching the surface of how deep it can go and how much influence it could excavate from its plundering, influence that would better all of us and truly change us.

-The three videos below document another significant Hip-Hop event that happened on 9/29/98, an event which is not getting its due as adding to the significance of this day.
+The video below tells the story of another significant Hip-Hop event that happened on 9/29/98, an event which is not getting its due as adding to the significance of this day.

 The magazine “XXL” was in the middle of its campaign to try and overtake “The Source” as the official rap magazine of record by the fall of ’98.
 It can be argued that its effort to photograph a grand cross section of artists from across the country to pay homage to another famous photograph which did the same for jazz artists some 40 years earlier was a great step forward in doing so.